Oath of office: Privy Counsellors

 Privy Counsellors take office on being "sworn of the Privy Council".
 It was formerly regarded as criminal to disclose the form of Privy Council oath, which includes an undertaking of secrecy as to the proceedings in Council (where the Oath is taken).
 On 20 July 1998 it was published by the President of the Council in answer to a written parliamentary question:

 You do swear by Almighty God to be a true and faithful Servant unto the Queen's Majesty, as one of Her Majesty's Privy Council.
 You will not know or understand of any manner of thing to be attempted, done, or spoken against Her Majesty's Person, Honour, Crown, or Dignity Royal, but you will lett and withstand the same to the uttermost of your Power, and either cause it to be revealed to Her Majesty Herself, or to such of Her Privy Council as shall advertise Her Majesty of the same.
 You will, in all things to be moved, treated, and debated in Council, faithfully and truly declare your Mind and Opinion, according to your Heart and Conscience; and will keep secret all Matters committed and revealed unto you, or that shall be treated of secretly in Council.
 And if any of the said Treaties or Counsels shall touch any of the Counsellors, you will not reveal it unto him, but will keep the same until such time as, by the Consent of Her Majesty, or of the Council, Publication shall be made thereof.
 You will to your uttermost bear Faith and Allegiance unto the Queen's Majesty; and will assist and defend all Jurisdictions, Pre-eminences, and Authorities, granted to Her Majesty, and annexed to the Crown by Acts of Parliament, or otherwise, against all Foreign Princes, Persons, Prelates, States, or Potentates.
 And generally in all things you will do as a faithful and true Servant ought to do to Her Majesty.
 So help you God.

 Constables declaration

 A person appointed to the office of constable of a police force in Scotland is required to make the following declaration:

 I hereby do solemnly and sincerely and truly declare and affirm that I will faithfully discharge the duties of the office of constable.

+United Nations

+The Secretary General of the United Nations shall take their oath in general session of the General Assembly and it reads:

 United States

 History of the oath

 While the oath-taking dates back to the First Congress in 1789, the current oath is a product of the 1860s, drafted by Civil War–era members of Congress intent on ensnaring traitors.

-In 1789, the 1st United States Congress created an oath to fulfill the requirement of Article VI of the United States Constitution:
+In 1789, the 1st United States Congress passed the Oath Administration Act to create an oath of office to fulfill the requirement of Article VI of the United States Constitution: